Floorp-Projects/Floorp/testing/docs/browser-chrome/index.md

 If there are no tests in the directory yet (for example, for an entirely new feature and directory) you will need to:

-1. create an empty `browser.ini` file
+1. create an empty `browser.toml` file
 2. add it to `BROWSER_CHROME_MANIFESTS` collection from a `moz.build` file.
 3. then run the `./mach addtest` command as before.